Our Privacy Promise

 - To improve our services and administration.
 To ensure the most efficient and appropriate use of the resources we have.
 To drive efficiency through statistical and market analysis.

-If you choose to withhold certain personal information, we may not be able to provide you with the information, products or services you would like.
+If you choose to withhold certain personal data, we may not be able to provide you with the information, products or services you would like.

 If you don’t want to hear from us, or do not want us to use your data for direct marketing or profiled fundraising purposes please call us using the details at Section 9 “How to Contact Us”.
 We will retain your details on a suppression list to ensure that we respect your preferences.